8BitAce/PiShow/README.md

 6. Run the program like so: `python pishow.py <local_directory> <remote_directory>` (e.x.: `python pishow.py Images Photos/PiImages`)
 7. Done!

 **NOTE**: You will most likely want to run the program in some sort of run script to have it shutdown gracefully.
-A sample bash script is included as exec.sh.sample.
+Two sample bash scripts are included as start.sh.sample and stop.sh.sample.
 Simply copy the file to exec.sh and edit the appropriate directories in the file.

 ### Configuration ###
 Configuration is done using the file 'config.txt' that resides with the images in your Dropbox folder.
 Each line of the configuration file can specify a variable followed by a space and then the value.
 The variables are as follows (value types are in <>):